eqcorrscan/EQcorrscan/eqcorrscan/doc/tutorials/template-creation.rst

 This template script is written to be general, so you should be able to give command line arguments to the script to generate templates from other FDSN databases.
-Note that some datacentres do not support full FDSN quakeml files, and working out which do is quite painful.
+Note that some data-centers do not support full FDSN quakeml files, and working out which do is quite painful.

-Try this example for another, Northern California Data Centre earthquake:
+Try this example for another, Northern California Data Center earthquake:

 ``python template_creation.py NCEDC 72572665``

+This will (unfortunately for you) generate a warning about un-labelled picks, as many data-centers do not provide phase-hints with their picks.
+We care about which phase is which when we have to run our cross-correlation re-picker (yet to be completed), which means that we, by convention, assign P-picks to the vertical channel and S-picks to both horizontal channels.

 **Note:** To run this script and for all map plotting you will need to install matplotlib-toolkits basemap package.
 Install instructions and a link to the